-Section 9.
-Any demoted, suspended or discharged employee may process a grievance by commencing the processing thereof in accordance with the procedures of Step 3 of the Grievance Procedure; that is in accordance with the procedure prescribed in Section 2, Step 3 hereof.
-However, such an employee must file such grievance, in writing, within five (5) working days of the effective date of such demotion, suspension or discharge.

-Section 10.
-Grievances may be processed directly with the party whose action resulted in the grievance and in such instances the previous steps of this Grievance Procedure may be omitted.

-Section 11.
-Written letters of reprimand will be removed from the employee's personnel file in the employee's Department and in the Human Resource Department twenty-four (24) months subsequent to the issuance of the letter of warning provided there is no disciplinary action, including warning letters, taken against the employee during the said twenty-four (24) month period pertaining to the same issue.

-No employee shall be disciplined except for just cause.
+- the Grievance Procedure; that is in accordance with the procedure prescribed in Section 2, Step 3 hereof.
+However, such an employee must file such grievance, in writing, within ten (10) working days of the effective date of such demotion, suspension or discharge. - ¶239 Section 10.
+Grievances may be processed directly with the party whose action resulted in the grievance and in such instances the previous steps of this Grievance Procedure may be omitted. - ¶240 Section 11.
+Written letters of reprimand will be removed from the employee's personnel file in the employee's Department and in the Human Resource Department twenty-four (24) months subsequent to the issuance of the letter of warning provided there is no disciplinary action, including warning letters, taken against the employee during the said twenty-four (24) month period pertaining to the same issue. - ¶241 No employee shall be disciplined except for just cause.